Prospective Students may apply Online!

-To apply for admission to American Academy McAllister Institute of Funeral Service, the application must be completed in full (either online or printed in ink) and signed.
+To apply for admission to American Academy McAllister Institute of Funeral Service, the application must be completed in full.
 The applicant should check with the state in which he/she wishes to be licensed to ensure that he/she meets all state requirements.
 The applicant should use the checklist below to ensure that all required AAMI items are included with the admissions application.

 - _____ Your official high school transcript or, in lieu thereof, evidence of high school equivalency acceptable to the state licensing agency (submitted from the high school or other appropriate agency directly to the AAMI Admissions office) or other evidence of academic achievement such as a post-secondary transcript with at least nine credits, exclusive of developmental courses, and a 2.00 grade point average from a regionally accredited post-secondary institution.
 If the documents are in another language, they must be translated into English and notarized.

 - _____ An official transcript from each college where you have completed ANY college work (submitted from the college(s) directly to the AAMI Admissions office).

 - _____ A copy of your birth certificate.
 If your name has changed, a copy of the appropriate document verifying any change, such as a marriage license.

 - _____ A copy of your DD214 if you served in the military.

 - _____ New York State Immunization law has different requirements.